Our goal is simple: We help security teams and tools see traffic in their public and private cloud environments.

 Awards and Partnerships

 Interested in learning more about Nubeva?
-Have questions about how the enterprise applies security to the applications they run in the public cloud?
-If you’re a journalist or assignment editor searching for a subject matter expert on cloud security or packet traffic, contact Nubeva communications at: email@example.com
+Have questions about how the enterprise applies security to the applications they run in the cloud?
+If you’re a journalist or assignment editor searching for a subject matter expert on SSL/TLS encryption, decryption, cloud security or packet traffic, contact firstname.lastname@example.org

 Randy brings 20 years of technical and management leadership in cloud, security, storage and networking fields to Nubeva – his third startup venture.
 Previously, he led computer data storage firm Panzura, securing a $58 million round of funding supported by four of Silicon Valley's top venture capital firms.
 Randy also was part of the founding team at Aruba Networks, which became the leader in enterprise Wi-Fi security.
 Aruba filed for IPO in 2007 and was acquired by HP Enterprise in 2015 for $3 billion.
 In addition, Randy led the development of SSL security and load balancing software at Alteon WebSystems, which was acquired by Nortel Networks for $7.8 billion.